-Cruises depart from the Coeur d’ Alene city dock but departure times vary depending on the day and time of year so I recommend that you call ahead.
-Allow at least 2 hours.
-A Sunday brunch cruise and a Monday sunset cruise are available.
-Adult fare is $22.50 and those under 10 years of age are $1450.
+Cruises depart from the Coeur d’ Alene city pier with varying departure times depending on the day and time of year.
+Allow at least 2 hours on the water.
+A Sunday brunch cruise and a Monday sunset cruise are also offered.

-The world’s longest Floating Wood Marina is in Coeur d’ Alene.
-It is over 1/2 miles long and made out of cedar planks.
-It starts from near the Coeur d’ Alene resort and winds around the marina where it comes out on the other side of the resort.
-At one point on the walkway it climbs up and forms a small bridge.
-Towards the middle of the walkway you will find plants and a few benches for sitting and watching the activity on the lake.
+Floating Wood Marina is the world’s longest floating marina measuring 1.2 kilometers; it is made out of cedar planks.
+Starting from near the Coeur d’ Alene resort, it passes around the marina extending to the other side of the resort.
+At one point the walkway ascends and forms a small bridge.
+The middle of the walkway contains several potted plants and a few benches for relaxing and watching lake activities.

-Garnet Digging at the Emerald Creek Garnet Area would be quite enjoyable.
-I was going to do this but just ran out of time.
+Garnet Digging is offered at the Emerald Creek Garnet Area.
 Did you know that Idaho and India are the only two places in the world where Star Garnets are found?
-These gems range in size from sand particles to golf ball or larger.
+These gems range in size from sand-size particles to a golf ball or larger.
 Gem quality stones are also found.
-Expect to become quite muddy and messy when you dig for garnets.
-The cost of a permit for adults is $15 and for children it is $8.
-The permit allows you to dig in designated areas only and take up to 5 pound of garnets daily.
-The yearly limit of garnets per year is 30 pounds or 6 permits.
+Expect to become quite muddy and messy when digging.
+Visitors need to purchase a permit – which allows one to dig in designated areas only and take up to 5 pound of garnets daily.
+The yearly limit of garnets is 30 pounds or 6 permits.
 You should allow at least 4 hours at the garnet site.

 Allow 3/4 to a full day from Coeur d’ Alene.
-The garnet site is located about 60 some odd miles south east of Coeur d’ Alene.
-You will need to bring rubber boots or old tennis shoes, a shovel, change of clothes, a bucket for removing water, and a screen box for washing the gravel.
-I assume that some of this equipment can be rented on site but you should call in order to find out for sure.
-They are open Friday through Tuesday from 9am until 5pm.
-They are open from Memorial Day weekend through Labor Day.
-For more information call (208) 245-2531 or you can write to:
+The garnet site is located about 60 miles south east of Coeur d’ Alene.
+Please bring rubber boots or old tennis shoes, a shovel, change of clothes, a bucket for removing water, and a screen box for washing the gravel.
+Some of this equipment can be rented on site.
+Open Friday through Tuesday from 9am until 5pm from Memorial Day weekend through Labor Day.
+For more information call (208) 245-2531 or write to:

 St. Joe Ranger District